 So, I told you that story so I can tell you this one.
 We finally have a need for our DVC points because as part of our Southwestern U.S. vacation this fall, we are ending the trip at Disneyland.
 We were planning on staying for 4 nights and that would be a perfect use of points to stay at the The Villas at Disney’s Grand Californian Hotel & Spa.
-The four nights in a studio room would cost us 80 points, which is less than what we get for the year.
-We’ve stayed at the Grand Californian Hotel using DVC points in the past, but that was before the Vacation Club addition was completed.
+We’ve stayed there using DVC points in the past, but that was before the Vacation Club addition was completed.

 Was there a big rush of people making reservations before the booking window closed?
 Possibly.
 As long as you cancel far enough in advance, there are no penalties to cancel your reservation with DVC points.